-On the basis of these PPRs, we find that \$45 billion in public stimulus spending results in an additional \$110 billion in private investment.
+On the basis of these PPRs, we estimate that \$20 billion in public stimulus spending results in an additional \$54 billion in incremental private investment.

 These investments are factored into the IMPLAN model (as described below) in two ways.
-First, the actual level of investment is included in the model consistent with how the dollars would flow through the Illinois economy.
+First, the actual level of investment is included in the model consistent with how the dollars would flow through the New Mexico economy.
 Second, for certain categories of investments (i.e., energy efficiency, behind-the-meter solar, and EVs), we estimate the total reduction in consumer spending on energy that flows from the investments.
-This is included in the model as additional consumer usable income. using the following estimation methods:
+This is included in the model as additional consumer usable income, using the following estimation methods:

-- Residential/C&I Energy Efficiency The calculation of consumer savings from residential and C&I energy efficiency investments is derived from savings rates (dollars of EE spending to kWh savings) from ACEEE's 2019 State Energy Efficiency Scorecard.14 For each state, the total public/private investment in EE is multiplied by the savings rate to determine the total reduction in electricity demand for residential and commercial customers.
-The reduction in total electricity demand is multiplied by an annual average customer cost of electricity (\$/kWh) to determine annual consumer savings.15 The total consumer savings reflect a recurring annual consumer savings (through 10 years), adjusted for inflation. - Electric Vehicle Replacement of Gasoline Vehicles Savings from EV replacement of gasoline vehicles is calculated by comparing the cost of increased electricity demand with reduced gasoline demand.
-The increase in electricity is calculated as the number of new EVs multiplied by average annual electricity consumption by a standard EV (3,330 kWh).16 The cost of increased electricity demand is calculated as the increase in electricity demand multiplied by an average electricity cost for Illinois.17 Total reduction in gasoline consumption is calculated as the number of vehicles replaced multiplied by annual average gallons consumed by a standard light-duty vehicle (534).18 The decrease in cost from reduced gasoline consumption is calculated as total https://www.cpuc.ca.gov/uploadedFiles/CPUC Public Website/Content/Utilities and Industries/Energy/Energy/Programs/Demand Side Manageme nt/Customer Gen_and_Storage/SGIP.HPWH.Workshop.Part2.pdf.
+- Residential/C&I Energy Efficiency The calculation of consumer savings from residential and C&I energy efficiency investments is derived from savings rates (dollars of EE spending to kWh savings) from ACEEE's 2020 State Energy Efficiency Scorecard.
+The total public/private investment in EE is multiplied by the savings rate to determine the total reduction in electricity demand for residential and C&I customers.
+The reduction in total electricity demand is multiplied by an annual average customer cost of electricity (\$/kWh) to determine annual consumer savings.
+The total consumer savings reflect a recurring annual consumer savings (through 10 years), adjusted for inflation. - Electric Vehicle Replacement of Gasoline Vehicles Fuel savings and maintenance savings are combined to determine total savings.
+Fuel savings from EV replacement of gasoline vehicles is calculated by comparing the cost of increased electricity demand with reduced gasoline demand.